The Ultimate Guide to Troubleshooting Kiln Problems

 - Check fuses.
 Confirm that the fuses are of the proper type and amperage.
 Check the wiring diagram of your kiln for details.

 - Check for short circuits.
-Check where the elements come through the case to confirm if any worn wires may have shorted against the case.
+Check where the elements pass through the case to confirm whether any worn wires may have shorted against it.

 - Check the setting of the timer.
 The kiln will not fire if the timer is set at “0”.

 - Check the door cut-off switch.
-If your kiln has the door cut-off switch, check to confirm if it’s open.
+If your kiln has a door cut-off switch, check whether it’s open.
 The power contactors are shut off anytime the door is open.
 When the door is closed properly, contact is restored, and the kiln will heat up.

 Also, check the adjustment bolts or levers to ensure the switch is actuated when it should be.
 Properly adjust if it’s not in position.

-If the switch is actuated properly but is not functioning, check the wiring to ensure it is correctly done by referring to the wiring diagram.
+If the switch is actuated properly but not functioning, check the wiring to ensure it is correctly installed, referring to the wiring diagram.

 Slow Firing Time

-Low voltage, poor transfer of power to the elements, and defective switches are some of the common causes of slow firing time in your kiln.
+Low voltage, poor power transfer to the elements, and defective switches are common causes of slow firing times in your kiln.

 You can troubleshoot your kiln’s slow firing time by doing the following: